 It usually connects patients with physicians or doctors and is rarely used by government agencies.

-The main goal of Telemedicine software solutions is to provide an effective and convenient way to offer health care remotely.
-It can be hard for some patients to travel to their doctor’s office.
+The main goal of Telemedicine software solutions is to offer health care remotely in an effective and convenient way.
+This is an excellent option as it can be hard for some patients to travel to their doctor’s office.